mahmudhmh/bosta-tracker-task/README.md

 ## UI Design

 - The app uses the Cairo font, which you can find and import from Google Fonts.
-- The font weight and styling follow the guidelines provided in the design reference.
+- The font-weight and styling follow the guidelines provided in the design reference.
 - Ensure all UI elements are responsive and adapt to different screen sizes.

 ## State Management